Sandra J. Degen, PhD Associate Chair for Academic Affairs and Professor of Pediatrics

 - Jamilah Hackworth, MSEd, was hired as a Consultant in faculty development in July 2011.

 - Scott Steel (Education Strategist, Dept of Education and Learning) and Charla Weiss (HR Consultant, Diversity and Inclusion) collaborate with the OFD.

 - Email communication, intranet and extranet websites, Facebook page and monthly newsletter (Faculty Flash) have been established in the past and continue to be an effective form of communication

-- Presentations given on behalf of the OFD during 2011-12 included: New Faculty Orientation in October 2011, Division Directors in January 2012 (re: mentorship program recommendations and strategic plan for women and minority faculty), and the Education Subcommittee of the CCHMC Board of Trustees in April 2012.
+- Presentations given on behalf of the OFD during 2011-12 included: New Faculty Orientation in October 2011, Division Directors in January 2012 (re: mentorship program recommendations and strategic plan for women and minority faculty), and the Education Subcommittee of the Cincinnati Children's Board of Trustees in April 2012.